FacuRossi/part-up/README.md

 #### Widgets

 A widget only provides functionality to fulfill a single responsibility.
 They contain all the functionality required and don't depend on logic of on any other part of the application.
-Widgets may manage their own state in a limited way, where they should recieve as much data as possible from the page they live in.
+Widgets may manage their own state in a limited way, where they should receive as much data as possible from the page they live in.
 Widgets are stand-alone packages.
 The scss file should only contain component composition rules.

 #### Small components